Structure and Function Sheet – Heart

 Left atrium

-Receives blood returning to the heart from the pulmonary veins, which extend from the left atrium to the lungs and bring oxygen-rich blood back to the heart.
+veins, which extend from the left atrium to the lungs and bring oxygen-rich

 Left ventricle

-Receives blood from the left ventricle through the mitral/bicuspid valve, and pumps it to the aorta which is an artery.
+mitral/bicuspid valve, and pumps it to the aorta which is an artery.

 Aorta

-Carries and distributes oxygenated blood to the rest of the body.
+Carries and distributes oxygenated blood to the rest of

 Pulmonary artery

-The artery transporting deoxygenated blood from the right ventricle to the lungs, where alveoli oxygenate the blood.
+ventricle to the lungs, where alveoli oxygenate the blood.

 Pulmonary valve

-Located between right ventricle and pulmonary artery; prevents the back flow of blood as it is pumped from the right ventricle to the pulmonary artery.
+prevents the back flow of blood as it is pumped from the right ventricle to

 Pulmonary veins